BennyDeeDev/MERGE-TSS/README.md

 - Node.js: v16.13.0
 - NPM: 8.1.3

-The program with example Input can be executed with:
+This program can be executed with example Input:

 `npm run start`